 This article contains affiliate links.
 By clicking on them, it doesn’t cost you anything extra.
 Full disclosure here.

-We’ll also throw in a few great black tank maintenance tips to keep it smelling fresh and clean.
+First, let’s learn about your RV sewer system.
+And, after we’re finished, we’ll throw in a few great black tank maintenance tips to keep it smelling fresh and clean.

 About your RV Holding Tanks